The Six Stages Of Jesus’ Illegal Trial.

 The religious leaders had condemned Jesus to death on religious grounds, but only the Roman government could grant the death penalty.
 Thus, they took Jesus to Pilate, the Roman Governor, and accused Jesus of treason and rebellion, crimes for which the Roman government gave the death penalty.

-5. Trial Before Herod Antipas (Ruler Of Galilee).
+5. Trial Before Herod Antipas (Ruler of Galilee).

-Because Jesus' home was in the region of Galilee, Pilate sent Jesus to Herod Antipas, the ruler of Galilee who was in Jerusalem for the Passover celebration.
+Because Jesus’ home was in the region of Galilee, Pilate sent Jesus to Herod Antipas, the ruler of Galilee who was in Jerusalem for the Passover celebration.
+This was a courteous and guilt-sharing act by Pilate.

 Herod was eager to see Jesus do a miracle, but when Jesus remained silent, Herod wanted nothing to do with Him and sent Jesus back to Pilate.
 (See Luke 23:6-12)